heyjva/support/content/src/yellow/faq-connectivity/faq-is-z2m-suported.md

 **Note**: The Zigbee Home Automation integration is active by default!
 If you are using Zigbee2MQTT, remember to delete and ignore the discovered Zigbee Home Automation integration to avoid interference.

-**Note**: When setting up Zigbee2MQTT with Home Assistant Yellow, you will need to configure the adapter type in Zigbee2MQTT.
+**Note**: When setting up Zigbee2MQTT with Home Assistant Yellow, you need to configure the adapter type in Zigbee2MQTT.
 Make sure the following is present in your Zigbee2MQTT [configuration file](https://www.home-assistant.io/docs/glossary/#configuration-file):

 ```yaml
 serial: